Goodell gets support and criticism after NFL orders new Rice probe

-While Goodell said the National Football League never saw the tape until it was released by the TMZ website on Monday, the Associated Press reported on Wednesday that a law enforcement official said he had the tape delivered to league offices in April.
+While Goodell said the NFL never saw the tape until it was released by the TMZ website on Monday, the Associated Press reported on Wednesday that a law enforcement official said he had the tape delivered to league offices in April.

-It is unclear how long Mueller will need for the investigation, leaving a cloud over the NFL at the start of a new season.
-But in a league with annual revenues of $9 billion, the response of advertisers could be key to Goodell’s future.
+It is still unclear how long Mueller will need for the investigation, leaving a cloud over the NFL at the start of a new season.
+But in a league with annual revenues of $9 billion, the response of advertisers to the mounting pressures on Goodell could be key to his future.

-Verizon Communications Chief Executive Lowell McAdam, while acknowledging the Rice episode had been disturbing, gave his backing to Goodell, calling him “a man of high integrity.”
+Verizon Communications Chief Executive Lowell McAdam, while acknowledging the Rice episode has been disturbing, gave his backing to Goodell, calling him “a man of high integrity.”

 McAdam, addressing a conference on Thursday, said he did not believe “there is some conspiracy to cover this up.”

-The NFL’s decision to order an investigation could also alleviate some of the tension surrounding one of the biggest scandals to hit the powerful league in years.
+The NFL’s decision to order an investigation also could alleviate some tension around the scandal, one of the biggest to hit the powerful league in years.

 “The NFL needs a quick credibility fix and this is the beginning of it,” Rick Horrow, a sports business consultant and lecturer at Harvard Law School, told Reuters.